eProsima/Fast-DDS-monitor/docs/rst/user_manual/pro/topics_panel.rst

 Multiple Monitors
 =================

-When more than one monitor is active (see :ref:`multiple_monitors`), the Topics Explorer shows topics from all of them together.
+When more than one monitor is active (see :ref:`multiple_monitors`), the Topics Panel shows topics from all of them together.
 The domain identifier shown in the context menu and passed to any opened pane identifies which monitor the topic belongs to, so actions such as Spy or Chart always target the correct DDS environment even when the same topic name appears in more than one domain.